-Whether for personal or business use, Google Analytics is one of the most popular web services for discovering and deciphering data and trends about a your site’s visitors and performance.
-The insights and data found within this powerful tool can help unearth valuable information about audience behavior, referral sources, pageviews, bounce rates, campaign statistics, and more.
+Whether for personal usage or use at a digital marketing agency, Google Analytics is one of the most popular web analytics tools for discovering and deciphering data and trends about a your website traffic and performance.
+The insights and data found within this powerful SEO service can help unearth valuable information about audience behavior, referral sources, pageviews, bounce rates, campaign statistics, and more.
+Google Analytics campaign tracking is also useful for helping a marketer understand what is and is not working.

-The data found within the Direct Traffic metric is so broad because countless unidentified traffic sources are often lumped into this category which, in turn, can make it hard to pinpoint exactly where visits are coming from.
+The data found within the Direct Traffic metric is so broad because countless unidentified unknown traffic sources are often lumped into this category which, in turn, can make it hard to pinpoint exactly where visits are coming from and what is the actual direct traffic.

 But what exactly is Direct Traffic, and what does it mean for brands?
 Further, how can you dig in and pull out the most relevant information from this stat?
 Let’s take a deeper look at this traffic source and how you can use it for your benefit.